foundryvtt/pf2e/README.md

 - Critical damage is not calculated currently.

 ### FVTT Version:
-- Tested with FVTT v0.3.5.
+- Tested with FVTT v0.3.6.

 ### Installation Instructions

 To install the system, follow these instructions:

-1. [Download the zip file](https://gitlab.com/hooking/foundry-vtt---pathfinder-2e/raw/master/pf2e.zip) included in the system directory.
+1. Start FVTT and browse to the Game Systems tab in the Configuration and Setup menu
-2. Extract the included folder to `public/systems` in your Foundry Virtual Tabletop installation folder.
-NOTE: the folder must be named `pf2e`.
-3. Restart Foundry Virtual Tabletop.
+2. Select the Install System button and enter the following URL: https://gitlab.com/hooking/foundry-vtt---pathfinder-2e/raw/master/system.json
+3. Click Install and wait for installation to complete
+4. Create a new world using the PF2e system.

 ### Shoutouts